Social distancing may remain in place until 2022, Harvard researchers say

-The United States may need to endure social distancing measures adopted during the coronavirus outbreak until 2022, according to researchers at the Harvard School of Public Health.
+The United States may need to endure social distancing measures to fight the coronavirus outbreak until 2022, according to researchers at the Harvard School of Public Health.

-The overall death toll in the U.S. from the virus stands at more than 28,300 as of Tuesday.
+The overall death toll in the U.S. from the virus stood at more than 28,300 as of Tuesday.

 "Intermittent distancing may be required into 2022 unless critical care capacity is increased substantially or a treatment or vaccine becomes available," the Harvard researchers said in findings published Tuesday in the journal Science.